 There are also certain phrases in CB slang that mean different things:

-- Checkpoint Charlie: a police checkpoint looking for drunk drivers
+- Checkpoint Charlie: a police checkpoint looking for drivers who’d been drinking

 - Evel Knievel: police officer on a motorcycle